5T33Z0/OC-Little-Translated/12_MMIO_Whitelist/README.md

 ### 1. Generating a bootlog
 - Backup your current EFI Folder on a FAT32 formatted USB flash drive!
-- Switch OpenCore from the RELEASE to the DEBUG version (if's pretty easy when using OCAT)
+- Switch OpenCore from the RELEASE to the DEBUG version using OCAT:
+	- Mount your EFI and open your `config.plist`
+	- In OCAT, select "Edit > OpenCore DEBUG" from the menu bar
+	- Update OpenCore files and Drivers
 - In `config.plist`, change the following:
 	- Enable `DevirtualiseMmio` (in `Booter/Quirks`)
 	- `Misc/Debug/Target` to: `67`